FloridaSEACAR/QAQC-Tools/README.md

 # QAQC-Tools

 The purpose of this repository is to act as a store of any scripts relevent to the internal QAQC process within SEACAR.
+Many scripts contain the variable "seacar_data_location" which points to the location where SEACAR combined tables can be found.
+Must be set by the user.

 ## ContinuousThresholdCheck.R